JoeKarow/act-which-package-mgr/README.md

 The original setup of this repository is by [Joe Karow](https://github.com/JoeKarow).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/JoeKarow/netwerkr/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/JoeKarow/act-which-package-mgr/contributors).

 ## Security

-netwerkr follows good practices of security, but 100% security cannot be assured. netwerkr is provided **"as is"** without any **warranty**.
+act-which-package-mgr follows good practices of security, but 100% security cannot be assured. act-which-package-mgr is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._